 Herbs that are beneficial to the pitta dosha are those which are characteristically cooling, cleansing and anti-inflammatory.
-Pukka Aloe Vera Juice and Clean Greens Superblend really get to the root of deep-seated heat and inflammation in the body and can be incredibly supportive to the fiery pitta person.
+Refreshing and hydrating teas like Peppermint & Licorice, Clean Matcha Green and Three Mint can help to keep the pitta thermostat under control.

 During a cleanse, all three doshas should keep the diet simple, vegetable-based and dairy-free, and reduce or eliminate caffeine and alcohol.
 Keep exercise to a minimum and remember not to overdo it, as your body will be working harder than usual at this time.

 Don't know your dosha?
 Take our dosha quiz to find out.

 Pukka’s Co-founder and Master Herbsmith keeps a close eye on the formulation of our organic creations.
 Sebastian has been in clinical practice since 1998 using a blend of Ayurvedic, Chinese and Western herbal medicine and has pioneered organic and FairWild practitioner-grade herbs as the norm at Pukka.

 Degree in Hindi and Indian Religions, a registered yoga therapist